hmer-package/website/learning_resources.md

 ## Resources on _hmer_

-The resources below are thought to be addressed in the suggested ordered:
+The resources below are better understood if would addressed in the proposed ordered:

 1. [Deterministic tutorial](https://danny-sc.github.io/Tutorial_2/): a general introduction to _hmer_'s functionalities for the calibration of deterministic models.